- Receiving support from these programs can increase a startup’s chances of attracting investment

-- - Hackathons are specifically designed for startups who are in the idea development stage
+- Hackathons are specifically designed to boost your startup that’s in the idea development stage

 It is becoming increasingly clear that in order to not only thrive but simply to survive in the current innovation-economy, most large businesses should look to collaborate with external startups and entrepreneurs in some shape or form.

 However, as has been previously highlighted, there are several elements, including the gap in cultures between both firms, which may impede such partnerships.

 Another element worth considering when looking into coprorate venturing collaborations is whether the startups and their products or business ideas in question are developed enough to enter these partnerships.

 However, if a successful partnership can be set up, it is evident that entrepreneurs who receive support when accelerating their startups have higher chances of attracting investment.
 Yet, to maximise the gains from joining one of the programs, it is important for startups to be well informed about the purpose of each program within the innovation ecosystem and to participate in the programs that suit their needs best.